-Principal's January Family Letter
+Principal's February Family Letter

 Dear P.S./I.S.
-192 School Community,
+192 Community,

 • Attendance Policy: Please do your best to have your child attend school daily.
 P.S./I.S.
 192 does not take missed school days lightly.
-If your child is sick please send a doctor’s note upon their return (All absences will be reflected on your child’s attendance record).
+If your child is sick, please send a doctor’s note upon their return (All absences will be reflected on your child’s attendance record).

 • Arrivals/Lateness: It's very important that students arrive on time each day.
-We open the doors at 7:40 AM for all students that would like to eat breakfast or to come in and chat with friends.
-School begins promptly at 8:00 AM.
+We open the doors at 7:40AM for all students that would like to eat breakfast or to come in and chat with friends.
+School begins promptly at 8:00AM.
 Any student that arrives after 8:00 AM will be marked late.

 Principal